How to uninstall Disk Tuner from the operating system?

 Malware Removal (Mac) | To eliminate possible malware infections, scan your Mac with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner. |

 More examples of potentially unwanted applications are MacFly Pro, MacClean360 and AweCleaner.
-Typically, such apps are not malicious, however, it is common for them to be monetized by offering users to use their full (paid) versions.
-As mentioned in the second paragraph, the problem with it is that those apps could be designed to generate fake results which means they would be useless (would not remove/fix any real issues).
+Typically, these apps are not malicious, however, they are commonly monetized by offering use of their full (paid) versions.

 How did potentially unwanted applications install on my computer?